hiqdev/hidev/README.md

 ## Configuration

-HiDev keeps everything it needs: configs, plugins, intermediate files and so on in `.hidev` directory in the root of your project.

-The main config file is: `.hidev/config.yml`.
+The main config file is: `hidev.yml`.

 You can generate basic config file with **init** command: